[ EMPOWERING WOMEN FOR A HEALTHIER PLANET ]EXPEDITIONS WITH PURPOSE,

 05 February 2026 at Arcc Spaces Singapore

-We will gather for Guardians of the Wild, an intimate Her Planet Earth evening celebrating women on the frontlines of wildlife conservation and the power of collective action.
+We gathered for Guardians of the Wild, an intimate Her Planet Earth evening celebrating women on the frontlines of wildlife conservation and the power of collective action.

-Through a special Helping Rhinos Virtual Safari screening and reflections from our international expedition team, we will share stories from the Drakensberg Mountains, where women from around the world undertook a 100-kilometre trek in support of the Black Mambas, the world’s first all-female anti-poaching ranger unit.
+Through a special Helping Rhinos Virtual Safari screening and reflections from our international expedition team, we shared stories from the Drakensberg Mountains, where women from around the world undertook a 100-kilometre trek in support of the Black Mambas, the world’s first all-female anti-poaching ranger unit.

-The evening will be a space for connection, storytelling, and continued impact, bringing together a community committed to protecting endangered wildlife, supporting women-led conservation, and ensuring that momentum - and funding - continues for the Black Mambas and their vital work on the ground.
+The evening was a space for connection, storytelling, and continued impact, bringing together a community committed to protecting endangered wildlife, supporting women-led conservation, and ensuring that momentum - and funding - continued for the Black Mambas and their vital work on the ground.

 FROM CORAL RESTORATION TO THE WORLD’S LARGEST CAVES AND HIGH SUMMITS, HER PLANET EARTH TURNS COURAGE INTO IMPACT, FUNDING WOMEN’S CLIMATE RESILIENCE